 - Andrés Chiriboga

-The Ecuadorian Securities Market: Sociological Account of a Failure
+The Ecuadorian Securities Market: Sociological Account of an apparent failure

 Dir.
 Olivier Godechot (Sciences Po - CRIS & MaxPo)